kisp-nus/kisp-nus.github.io/_projects/capstone.md

 1. **Efficient implementation of capability-based architectures:**
 We also explore the techniques to efficiently implement such next-generation architectures in hardware.

-For more information, please visit the dedicate [CAPSTONE website](https://capstone.kisp-lab.org/).
+For more information, please visit [CAPSTONE's project website](https://capstone.kisp-lab.org/).